Derived Categories of BHK Mirrors: Derived Equivalence of Berglund-H ubsch-Krawitz Mirrors

-Without loss of generality, the Kreuzer-Skarke cleave deletes an arrow, i.e., the monomial $x^{m_k'}$ is $x_k^{a_k'}$ and the monomial $x^{m_k}$ is part of a loop or chain.
-Recall the set of $n+3$ points $\nu$ as above:
+Without loss of generality, the Kreuzer-Skarke cleave deletes an arrow, i.e., the monomial $x^{m_k'}$ is $x_k^{d/q_k}$ and the monomial $x^{m_k}$ is part of a loop or chain.
+Recall the set of $n+3$ points